Obsessive-compulsive disorder (OCD)

 Photo of woman looking out of a window

 Most of us sometimes do things that we know are over the top and unnecessary – like double-checking whether the oven is off before going on vacation.
-But in some people the urge to repeat certain behaviors is so strong that it causes problems in everyday life.
+But for some people the urge to repeat certain behaviors is so strong that it causes problems in everyday life.
 If they aren't able to satisfy the urge, they feel uncomfortable, stressed or anxious.

 Symptoms